xxwilliam/assignment-1/README.md

 versa.</p>

  <h3>ENGINE IMMOBILISER;</h3>

 <p>This will work seperate to the factory engine immobiliser ( if vehicle has 1) so if that was hacked or key was
 cloned.
 The engine immobiliser would
 kick in after the vehicle was driven 50 meters, it woukd send a log to the hard drive and sd card,.
 The engine immobiliser would keep motor vehicle engine running but only idleing so air conditioner or fan to work.
-It would send a message to the motor vehicle commputer (most vehicles have a commptuer) most vehicles made before 1970-1980 will not have a commputer.
+It would send a message to the motor vehicle computer (most vehicles have a comptuer) most vehicles made before 1970-1980 will not have a computer.
 Also send a message to the brakes to close.</p>

  <h3>CAMERAS;</h3>

 <p>Cameras will be mounted on the front,rear and inside.
 These cameras will record just like normal vehicle cameras
 do, The in side camera will directly show the driver, have a mircrophone as well the record any voices from in side the vehicle, that can be used in court if needed. all this will be recorded on the hard drive and sd card.</p>

  <h3>ALARMS;</h3>

 <p>This alarm system will work seperatley to the factory alarm system just in caes that is disabled.
 The alarm will
 have pre-recorded sounds up to 100 decibels, along with a speaker in side saying in a calm voice to just relax and wait for help, and the alarm can be disabled by an APP on